MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/touch/touch-in-android.md

 The `GestureOverlayView` has several events that will be raised during the process of drawing a gesture.
-The most interesting event is `GesturePeformed`.
+The most interesting event is `GesturePerformed`.
 This event is raised when the user has completed drawing their gesture.

 When this event is raised, the Activity asks a `GestureLibrary` to try